 Creative OPERAtions, in collaboration with the Monmouth County Parks System, is excited to present American Classics: Weill, Gershwin & Bernstein in Concert, as part of the Summer Concert Series at Thompson Park.
-This free concert will take place on Saturday, August 23rd at 1:00 PM at the Theater Barn in Thompson Park.
+This free concert will take place on Saturday, August 23rd at 7:00 PM at the Theater Barn in Thompson Park, 805 Newman Springs Rd, Lincroft, NJ.

 This event celebrates the enduring legacies of Kurt Weill, George Gershwin, and Leonard Bernstein, three composers whose works have defined American music.
 Their contributions span opera, classical music, musical theater, and popular songs, influencing generations of musicians.The performance will feature a mix of beloved favorites and hidden gems from their iconic repertoires.
 This free concert